About Alfie Atkins

 In Alfie’s world we also find his friends Milla, Viktor, Malcolm and Hamdi, and of course, Grandma, the cousins and Dad.

-In late autumn of 1972 the very first book about Alfie Atkins came out; Good Night, Alfie Atkins.
+In late autumn of 1972 the very first book about Alfie Atkins was published; Good Night, Alfie Atkins.
 Since 2009 the book is an official classic – represented in Norstedts’ Tusen svenska klassiker and also in 1001 Children’s Books You Must Read Before You Die (Universe Publishing, New York).

 In addition to the books, Alfie Atkins has also through the years appeared in movies, on television, in a number of different theaters, in musicals and exhibits.